-Do not connect the cable to the negative post (-) of the discharged battery.
+Do not connect the jumper cable to the negative (-) post of the discharged battery.
 The resulting electrical spark could cause the battery to explode and could result in personal injury.
+Only use the specific ground point, do not use any other exposed metal parts.

-5. Start the engine in the vehicle that has the booster battery, let the engine idle a few minutes, and then start the engine in the vehicle with the discharged battery.
+- 5. Start the engine in the vehicle that has the booster battery, let the engine idle a few minutes, and then start the engine in the vehicle with the discharged battery. - 6.
 Once the engine is started, remove the jumper cables in the reverse sequence: